 The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the highest honors bestowed by the United States government specifically for K-12 science, technology, engineering, mathematics, and/or computer science teaching.
 The awards were established by Congress in 1983.
 The National Science Foundation, under the direction of the White House, approves the Texas candidates for the national award.
 If selected as an awardee, the applicant will receive $10,000 and an all-expense-paid trip to Washington D.C. for ceremonies that include recognition from the President of the United States.
 For more information, please visit www.paemst.org.

-Reviewer Application Window for the 2020 PAEMST Competition is Open
+Reviewer Application Window for the 2021 PAEMST Competition is now open

-The TEA is looking for experts in math education to review and evaluate applications for the 2020 PAEMST competition.
-This year’s competition is for kindergarten through grade 6 teachers.
-Applications are due on or before Wednesday, September 30, 2020.
+The TEA is looking for experts in math education to review and evaluate applications for the 2021 PAEMST competition.
+This year’s competition is for grades 7 through 12 teachers.
+Applications are due on or before Monday, March 15, 2021.

 The TEA is looking for experts in math education to serve as PAEMST mentors to applicants.
 Teachers complete the application online, which includes a written narrative and a video of a lesson.
 To learn more about the application process or to view the application packet, visit the PAEMST website at www.paemst.org.